troglobit/finit/contrib/alpine/README.md

     alpine:~# cd finit
     alpine:~/finit# ./contrib/alpine/build.sh

+Then run the `install.sh` script to install all files, including the sample `finit.conf` and `finit.d/*.conf` files.
+More on that below.

     alpine:~/finit# ./contrib/alpine/install.sh

+The install script is non-destructive by default, you have to answer *Yes* twice to set up Finit as the system default init.
+Pay close attention to the last question:

+    *** Install Finit as the system default Init (y/N)?

-The installation skips `/sbin/init`, because it already exists, and Alpine is hard coded to use it.
-So you have to change the symlink yourself to point to `finit` instead of `/bin/busybox`.
+If you answer `No`, simply by pressing enter, you can change the symlink yourself later on, to point to `finit` instead of `/bin/busybox`:

     alpine:~/finit# cd /sbin
     alpine:/sbin# rm init